ualcalar17/CUPID/README.md

 The script performs retrospective training using default hyperparameters.
 Configurations can be customized by modifying YAML files in `configs/` or adjusting shell scripts in `scripts/`.

 ## 📝 Citation
+If you find CUPID useful in your research, please cite:
 ```bibtex
 @inproceedings{alcalar2025cupid,
     title     = {Fast {MRI} for All: Bridging Access Gaps by Training without Raw Data},
     author    = {Yasar Utku Alcalar and Merve Gulle and Mehmet Akcakaya},